How to Organize Girl’s Bedroom (21 Smart Storage Ideas)

 Bookshelves can do double duty by holding more than just books.
 Fill shelves with baskets, labeled storage boxes, and decorative bins to create an organizational center.
 Use lower shelves for toys or video games and upper shelves for books and display knick-knacks.

 Bins can be switched out easily when your child’s interests change.
-If possible look for a bookshelf that has adjustable shelves to allow for more customization.
-Rather than looking like a one trick pony, your bookshelf can hold many categories of toys and belongings organized.
+If possible, look for a bookshelf that has adjustable shelves to allow for more customization.

-Hair clips, earrings, legos, marbles…these are the little things that can get lost in the abyss of drawers.
-Clear storage containers help you and your child see what’s inside each bin without having to open them.
-Stackable containers are great at saving space and keeping similar items together.
+Hair clips, earrings, Legos, marbles…these are the little things that can get lost in the abyss of drawers.
+Clear storage containers help you and your child see what’s inside each bin without having to open and dump them on the bed every time.

-Pegboards aren’t just for kids rooms.
+Pegboards are genuinely so versatile.
 They allow you to pin up bags, headphones, art supplies, and small toys for easy storage.
 Hooks and shelves can be moved around whenever you need more or less space.
-You can even paint the pegboard to match your girl’s room and it doubles as wall art!
+You can even paint the pegboard to match your girl’s room, and it doubles as wall art!

 Pegboards don’t take up any precious floor space and allow your child to keep frequently used items handy.
 Storage feels more personalized to your child instead of restrictive.